 Anatomy of the Shoulder

-By Ehren Allen, PT, Certified Manual Therapist
+By Ehren Allen, DPT, Certified Manual Therapist

 Anatomy of the Shoulder Joint